MohammadYAmmar/Arduino-Uno-to-IoT-with-old-laptop/README.md

 # Arduino Uno to IoT with old laptop
-Description: Arduino Uno to IoT without a hardware element.
-By building a control panel in an apache server
+Description: Arduino Uno to IoT without a microchip like ESP8266.
+By building a control panel in an apache server with using arduino-mk.

 # Results:
-This shows the
-todo GIF of quick result.gif
+This shows the animated picture from the results video where I control the Arduino Uno via an old laptop via a web page
    ![alt text](https://github.com/MohammadYAmmar/Arduino-Uno-to-IoT-with-old-laptop/blob/main/Structure%20and%20Media%20of%20project/GIF%20of%20quick%20result.gif "GIF of result")

+# Introduction:
+I have an Arduino Uno and I want it to be online or at least send a code to it while it is not connected to my device.
+I remembered an old laptop in our house from 2009, so I installed a light Linux distribution for it, and my goal was to implement a project that I could connect an Arduino to and control it from another device.
+This is an opportunity to develop my various skills and I learned many things during its implementation from solving problems in Linux powers or communicating more than one language with each other.
+In this project I share with you the journey of it in detail!

 # Structure
 The image of project sequence
    ![alt text](https://github.com/MohammadYAmmar/Arduino-Uno-to-IoT-with-old-laptop/blob/main/Structure%20and%20Media%20of%20project/Image%20Project%20Sequence%203.jpg "Project Sequence")

 # Video
 Soon in my account in twitter and linkedin .todo

 # How to use it?
-After setup, Open IP address of server and enjoy it. todo
+After setup, Open IP address of server and enjoy it with different examples.

 # What are the requirements?
 - Arduino Uno
 - Old laptop
 - OS in old laptop is distribution from GUN Linux, If specs of laptop is low can use Bodhi Linux like the project
 - arduino-mk, Apache server, PHP, and Python3.
 Soon I will be make shell script for setup to do that.

-# Introduction:
-I have an Arduino Uno and I want it to be online or at least send a code to it while it is not connected to my device.
-I remembered an old laptop in our house from 2009, so I installed a light Linux distribution for it, and my goal was to implement a project that I could connect an Arduino to and control it from another device.
-This is an opportunity to develop my various skills and I learned many things during its implementation from solving problems in Linux powers or communicating more than one language with each other.
-In this project I share with you the journey of it in detail!

 # Implementation:
 todo Project Sequence 2